Cyclist groups seek to delay demolition of old Nice Bridge over Potomac - NewsBreak

 However, in 2019, the Maryland Transportation Authority approved a bridge plan that excluded the project’s originally conceived $64 million, 10-foot two-way path.

-Last July, U.S. lawmakers asked Maryland Department of Transportation Secretary James Ports.
-Jr. to delay destroying the historic bridge pending an evaluation.
+Last July, U.S. lawmakers asked Maryland Department of Transportation Secretary Jim Ports to delay destroying the historic bridge pending an evaluation.

 Ports responded that the authority would proceed with its plan.